qwertynik/zerodhaExtension/README.md

 4. Select the project folder containing `manifest.json`
 5. Visit https://kite.zerodha.com and confirm the new "Alerts" link appears in the navigation bar
 6. To update the extension after making changes, click the **Reload** button on the extension card and refresh the kite.zerodha.com page

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).
+You are free to use, modify, and redistribute this extension for any purpose, provided you give appropriate credit to the original author (Nikhil Ranka).